JuliaDynamics/DiscreteEvents.jl/docs/src/examples/tabletennis.md

 In table tennis we have some physical constraints, standard moves and rules, but uncertainty in execution due to lack of accuray and attentiveness of the players and so on.

-We can model the players as state machines and do a simulation on it.

 First we need to call the needed modules:

 ```julia